milkbottledude/woodlands-jb_tracker/README.md

 Fig 1.6: Dockerfile code

 Line 8 gets the latest version of Google Chrome and Line 9 installs it 📥.
-Line 4 ensures that all the packages installed is the most updated version  🔄 there is, while Line 5 installs all the packages are needed for chrome to run in the docker environment, but not part of google chrome and so are not installed by the code in Line 9.
+Line 4 ensures that all the packages installed is the most updated version there is 🔄, while Line 5 installs all the packages are needed for chrome to run in the docker environment, but not part of google chrome and so are not installed by the code in Line 9.

 Take note that due to Line 4, the container's google chrome version will always stay updated, but the chromedriver version won't.
 Be sure to monitor the logs of the GCloud function 👀 and update the chromedriver binary version in requirements.txt when necessary.